Do you want to know the top 3 tips to POP LinkedIn? Start with attention spans. They’re short! So I’ll keep this sweet.

 Speaking of views, your current position is the first thing people see at the top-right of your profile – directly to the right of your name.
 (See #2 in the article picture.)

 If you don’t have a photo OR a current position, you go lower in SEARCHES as you are no longer an ALL-STAR.
-So ALWAYS have both, even if you are not working.
-(Learn more how #ONO Gets Jobs)
+So ALWAYS have both, even if you are not working. (https://ProfilesThatPOP.com/contact-us for more help.)

 LinkedIn says 2 million people search by current position every week.
 Prove it yourself by searching people with any term.
 See where your term is in a person’s profile?
 Usually in the “Current:” position!